gal-Kolberg/MazeSolver/README.md

 ## How To run this project ?

-1. Run the Maze_project.sln file
+1. Run the Maze.sln file
 2. Choose if you want to input you'r own board , or we will make a random board and solve it .

  ## Enjoy!!